rclement/meeblip-controller/README.md

 - Platforms: MacOS, Windows
 - Plug-in formats: VST2, VST3, AudioUnit
+- Standalone application
+- Real-time parameters interaction
 - Access to "hidden" (MIDI only) parameters of the synthesizer
 - Synthesizer parameters exported at host level for real-time and offline automations
-- One-shot full synchronization
+- One-shot full synchronization with hardware
 - Support for MIDI events forwarding to plug-in host (default) or selected external device
-- Full-blown preset system
+- Complete preset system

 # Build